boovius/clarify/business_plan/clarify_one_pager.md

 A sense fulfillment which can only be created through intentional creation of one's life.

 ## The Solution
+Clarify is a 10 day program; each day with a corresponding module containing powerful concepts and exercises, all completed in roughly 30 minutes a day.

 There is no one key thing out there that will provide the solution to this problem.
 The attainment of any one thing always prompts the looking for something new.
 What's needed is a process that can be replicable.

 A reset.